next-theme/theme-next-docs/source/docs/third-party-services/math-equations.md

 The `every_page` option controls whether to render Math Equations every page.

-* **`true`** → Equations will be processed on demand.
+* **`false`** → Equations will be processed on demand.
 It will only render those posts which have `mathjax: true` in their front-matter.
-* `false` → Equations will be processed on every page.
+* `true` → Equations will be processed on every page.
 Even if they not exists on one or another page.

 {% note default **Examples with `every_page: false` option** %}
 - This post will render the Math Equations